EoghanL/scraping-intro/README.md

       You can manually alter things like latitude, longitude, search radius, and max returned results.
       Changing these can reduce the number of requests you need to make or give you more accurate results to name a couple of outcomes.
       We can see an example of this type of request here - https://www.rei.com/rest/stores?retail=true&dist=7500&limit=1500&visible=true&lat=39.82832&long=-98.5795'
-      Feel free to drop the above link directly into your address bar and try messing around with the query params.
-See what kind of different responses you get!
+      You can drop the above link directly into your address bar and try changing the query params.
+See what kind of different responses you get.
       The full scraper can be found in `project/src/engine/scrapers/rei_scraper.py`

   2.)
 The second type of request that falls into this category uses form data and headers in place of query params and requires a bit more work to implement.
       First, the network tab must be used to find a request made to the API you are trying to query.
       From there you can check grab the url, request headers, and form data.
-      Lastly, you must use the `requests` library to structure your request in a way that will be accepted by the API.
+      Lastly, you must use the `requests` library to structure your request with the above information in order to successfully be served data.
       Sounds tedious, thankfully the Postman app has made this process a breeze.
 Check the screencast in the videos section to see an example of how this works.
       A full scraper can be found in `project/src/engine/scrapers/advanced_auto_parts_scraper.py`